tmdgns107/pnm_hospital/README.md

 Query parameters:
 - id: Get a specific item by its ID.
 - sidoNm: Get items from a specific province.
+(Currently not in use)
 - sigunNm: Get items from a specific city or county.
-- dongNm: Get items from a specific neighborhood.
+- dongNm: Get items from a specific neighborhood. (sigunNm is also required when used)

 ### POST
 (To be implemented) Update or create hospital/pharmacy information.